kekyo/Epoxy/README.md

 // In this example, it receives the value specified by ConverterParameter.
 // Its type is specified by the generic third argument.
-// Here is an example of receiving a string: public sealed class ScoreToBrushConverter : ValueConverter<Brush, int, string>
+// Here is an example of receiving a string: public sealed class ScoreToBrushConverter : ValueConverter<int, string, Brush>
 {
     // The value of the parameter is passed as the second argument. public override bool TryConvert(int from, string parameter, out Brush result)